apache/flink/docs/content/docs/deployment/security/kerberos.md

 or YARN environment.

 Note that it is possible to enable and configure the use of Kerberos independently for each service or connector that is capable of being used with Kerberos.
-For example, you may enable Hadoop security without enabling the use of Kerberos for ZooKeeper, or vice versa.
+For example, you can decide to use Kerberos for Hadoop security, but not for ZooKeeper.

 All services using Kerberos will use the same credentials.
 If you need to run some jobs with different Kerberos credentials, those jobs will have to run in a different cluster that is configured to use those other credentials.
-For example, you can decide to use Kerberos for Hadoop security, but not for ZooKeeper.

 ## Using Kerberos with Flink Security Modules